nate-j5/nate-j5/README.md

 <h1>Hi, I'm Nate! 👋</h1>

-I'm a full-stack developer with a love for building applications and exploring new technologies.
+And I love for building applications and exploring new technologies.

 🚀 About Me